 Asian Cuisine Company Improves Click-Through-Rate With Focused CTA’s

-Wok to Walk, an Asian Cuisine company focused on fast, healthy take out was able to boost their click-through rate by 7.7% in their email campaign.
-The email campaign is focused on a call to action to encourage people to order a meal or ask a question.
+Wok to Walk, an Asian Cuisine company focused on fast, healthy take out was able to boost their email click-through rate by 7.7%.
+The goal of their campaign was to encourage people to order a meal or ask a question by employing a call to action.

 Initially, their click-through rate was around 18.1%.
-They figured out which email subscribers didn’t open the email and sent another email with a different subject line that included a phone number.
+They looked at which email subscribers didn’t open the original email and sent a second email with a different subject line that included a phone number.
 Just this tiny change was able to boost results by 7.7%.

-Session duration measures the amount of time a user spends having active interactions on your website.
+Session duration measures the amount of time a user spends actively interacting with your website.
 Session duration times out if the user does not perform any activity for a particular amount of time, typically about 30 minutes.

-Session duration measures the length of time someone spends on the entire website.
-If all of the time that a person spent on each page was added up, you would end up with the session duration for the site for that user.
+The Session Duration content metric measures the length of time someone spends on the entire website.
+If someone visits multiple pages, the time spent on each page is added up to calculate the session duration for that specific user.

-Session duration is an important meter for your website’s success because it can only be won by the merit of your content.
-No amount of keyword stuffing in content or headlines or advertising campaigns can keep people engaged on your website.
+Session duration is an important meter for your sales content optimization success because it can only be won by the merit of your content.
+No amount of keyword stuffing in content, or headlines, or advertising campaigns can keep people engaged on your website.
 Only high-quality content can do that.

 For most websites, a session duration of around two or three minutes is considered quite good.
 Keep in mind that many people who click into your website may realize it’s not what they’re looking for and click right out.
 Many more will get the answer that they need or even better, click on the link to buy a product or service, without spending a lot of time browsing.